Pay Schedules

 The startOn parameter

-Use startOn to defer the start of the schedule to a future date.
+Use startOn in the Start Pay Schedule request to defer the start of the schedule to a future date.
 This is useful when a customer signs up today but their first billing period shouldn't begin until later — for example, a gym membership that starts on the first of next month.

 {